royFloresNyc/AR-Environment-Skeleton/README.md

 You should have a completed seeds file for testing

+# Deliverables Part II

+- A Student belongs to a Teacher
+- Student#teacher should return the teacher that student belongs to
+- Teacher#students should return a list of all the students that belong to this teacher

 **Which method(s) does Active Record create for you?**
 Student#first_name , Student#last_name, Student#grade_level, Student.all
 Teacher#last_name, Teacher#grade_level, Teacher#years_of_experience, Teacher.all
+Student#teacher, Teacher#students

 **Which method(s) did you have to create yourself?
 Why?**
 Student#full_name, Teacher#tenure?